Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Related Surveys

-Regarding the direct application of \ac{ML} models in \mbox{WiFi}, these surveys are mainly focused on performance indicators and the support of a variety of applications, e.g., human activity detection, indoor localization, and network security.
+In terms of the direct application of \ac{ML} models in \mbox{Wi-Fi}, state-of-the-art surveys mainly focus on performance indicators and the support of a variety of applications, e.g., human activity detection, indoor localization, and network security.
 The use of \ac{ML} in application-specific wireless networks focuses on challenging functionalities like self-configuration, self-healing, and self-optimization in \acp{HetNet}, bandwidth and coverage in \ac{WMN}, and dynamic spectrum access in \ac{CRN}.
-Regarding 5G, the surveys are mostly focused on interference identification, link quality prediction, traffic demand estimation, and network management.
-Additionally, they address the problem of unlicensed spectrum sharing between \ac{5G} or \ac{6G} and incumbent technologies, like WiFi.
+In the area of 5G, the surveys mostly focus on interference identification, link quality prediction, traffic demand estimation, and network management.
+Additionally, they address the problem of unlicensed spectrum sharing between \ac{5G} and incumbent technologies, like Wi-Fi.
 All these surveys partially overlap with our literature review.
-However, since none of them focus exclusively on Wi-Fi, neither the level of detail, contents organization nor the number of works covered are comparable with our survey.
+However, since none of them focuses exclusively on Wi-Fi, neither the level of detail, content organization, nor the number of works covered are comparable with our survey.